bowofolaf/promise-sift/README.md

 [![Build Status](https://travis-ci.org/bowofolaf/promise-sift.svg?branch=master)](https://travis-ci.org/bowofolaf/promise-sift)

-ever have a list of promises and you to sift through the chaff and get the fine grain you're really looking for? or maybe you just want to fire a bunch of ajax requests in parallel and embrace the winners that made it at the finish line and not bother about the guys who fainted along the way. this is promise-sift
+ever have a list of promises and you wish to sift through the chaff and obtain the fine grain you're really looking for? or maybe you just want to fire a bunch of ajax requests in parallel and embrace the winners that made it - at the finish line - not bothering about the guys who fainted along the way.

+this is promise-sift.

 ## about
 the function is extended over the ES6 [Promise][promise] object like `Promise.all` and `Promise.race`.